Skip Navigation

 PROCESS MEASURES:

-• Percent of affordable housing policies and investment decisions that are made through inclusive, participatory process that center the voices and leadership of families.
+• Percent of affordable housing policies and investment decisions that are made through a participatory process that centers the voices and leadership of families.
 (Measures authentic community power-building in affordable housing governance)

-• Percent of narratives and public conversations around affordable housing that frame it as a fundamental human right and public good, essential for family and community wellbeing, rather than as an individual burden or deficit.
+• Percent of narratives and public conversations promoted by Title V around affordable housing that frame it as a fundamental human right and public good, essential for family and community wellbeing, rather than as an individual burden or deficit.
 (Shows transformative narrative change impact)

 OUTCOME MEASURES: